5G-ERA/docs/README.md

 Following are listed some of the limitations identified in the product:

-🔴 Network applitcations have different hardware resources, therefore edge and cloud requriments for the CROP may change and it needs to be provided and deployed.
+🔴 Network applications have different hardware resources, therefore edge and cloud requirements for the CROP may change, and it needs to be provided and deployed.

 🔴 CROP is limited to ROS framework for robotics.
 However, network applications are ROS agnostic.
 For more information visit [network-apps]().

-🔴 Middleware does not work outside of kubernetes cluster (both advantage and limitation).
+🔴 Middleware does not work outside Kubernetes cluster (both advantage and limitation).

-🔴 The package of Middleware, NetApp Client, Relay Server supports only ROS2, altough other application can still be deployed as cloud native applications.
+🔴 The package of Middleware, NetApp Client, Relay Server supports only ROS2, although other application can still be deployed as cloud native applications.

-🔴 Currently , the first hand cloud support is only available for AWS.
+🔴 Currently, the first-hand cloud support is only available for AWS.

 🔴 Containerization of existing applications is necessary to manage them using Middleware.